sidd91/AlexnetBenchmarking/README.md

 3. Copy ```data``` folder which was downloaded and unzipped in the very beginning in this directory.
 After copying the structure of the cudaProject folder will look like this

-The GPU directory hosts the Cuda version of Alexnet and Opencl version of Alexnet

 ```
 GPU
 |   ├── data